 The safety rules are still in place, but they tend to go out the window during a spike in the oil and gas industry.
 Time is money for these businesses, and they can't afford to be lagging behind the competition.
 Not every company adopts this mentality, but the ones that do usually lead to serious injuries and deaths of people in our community.

-Regardless of an oil boom, company truck drivers must follow the hours-of-service rules as well as being adequately qualified, trained, and supervised.
-This is where the slip up occurs.
+Regardless of an oil boom, company truck drivers must follow the hours-of-service rules as well as be adequately qualified, trained, and supervised.
+Yet, a common slip-up occurs.
 The companies need manpower in other areas, so safety takes a back seat.

 What Can Be Done?

 Like I've always said, there are a few bad apples out there doing most of the harm.
 Don't support their behavior or believe that is the way business has to be done in order to be successful.
 Many companies do great and really do put safety first.

 What can be done is to hold these bad apple companies accountable?
 The ones that put profits over safety and destroy the lives of the neighbors, children, families, and hard-working parents of our community.
 This is where we come in.
 We want safety to be the goal of the case because if nothing happens, then they get a pass and think that behavior is okay.
 How many more lives need to be lost before people begin to stand up again?

 You may just be browsing, or you may be looking for answers.
 The last thing you want to do is have some salesperson try to sell you on what to do.
 This is why I personally believe in providing you with all the information regarding the process, your rights, and information on your specific case.
 If you'd like to set an appointment up with my team and me to discuss your Texas truck wreck case for free, call our Midland office at 432-203-0060 or email us.
 Better than that, if you want more information, download my free book called The Essential Guide For Your Texas Injury Case.
 We are here for you!